AvidCoder101/AvidCoder101/README.md

 ## • **I was one of the 50,000 GitHub users around the world to complete Hacktoberfest 2021, order my merch and receive the stickers and T-shirt 😎**
 - **I'm a ***HUGE Harry Potter fan*** ⚡🧙🏻‍♂️**
 -  **I'm a hopeful web and app developer 👩🏻‍💻**
--  **I'd love to pursue a career in science in the future alongside programming 👩🏻‍⚕️**
+-  **I'd love to get into a career in science in the future alongside programming 👩🏻‍⚕️**
 -  **Finally, I ***LOVE*** playing soccer/football ⚽!**
 -  **I'm the founder of [the CodingContributorsLair Organization](https://github.com/CodingContributorsLair/) 🙂**